 We’ve shown you how to use masks for cropping, but masks can be added to nearly any effect that changes the look of your clips.

 Masks can be added with all color effects, allowing you to create stunning visuals in your films beyond the standard fade to black vignette.
-Here, for example, we have used a Tint effect to remove all of the color from outside of the mask.
+Here, for example, we have used a Tint effect to remove all of the colors from the outside of the mask.
 Using masks with color effects can also help to fix shots where there is a considerable amount of contrast, as you can selectively lighten or darken parts of a scene.